nipo/nsl/lib/nsl_time/index.rst

 * A `capture <capture>`_ package sampling the current time into a small register file on frame timestamping sidebands (see `nsl_mii.timestamping <../nsl_mii/index>`_).

+* A `discipline <discipline>`_ package steering the local clock from offset measurements: a PI servo turning the
+  `skew <skew>`_-currency measurement stream into a frequency correction, and drivers applying it to `clock <clock>`_'s adjustable increment or to a DAC pulling a VCTCXO.
+Sources (PTP, PPS, custom protocols) and sinks stay interchangeable.